oomphinc/scss-scaffold/README.md

 browser has become unsupported, or an error or omission in a function needs an update.
-* The Team Member changes it in their new project, AND ALSO goes back to the scaffold and files an issue in Github and assigns it to themself.
+* The Team Member changes it in their new project, AND ALSO goes back to the scaffold and files an issue in Github and assigns it to themselves.
 * They can then resolve the issue by making the change needed and submitting a PR for review, or they can go back and handle the issue later.
 * The Team Member finishes their update, has it approved in code review, commits